dimitarsabev00/GPT-3/README.md

 # GPT-3 - Fully Responsive Modern UI/UX Landing Page

-## I took the figma design and turned it into a beautiful landing page built by ReactJS
+## I Took The Figma Design And Turned It Into A Beautiful Landing Page Built By ReactJS With CSS

 ## Available Scripts